How to close the book on 2020 and put your New Year’s resolutions into action

 Sometimes it feels like the fight against the ever-present plastic in our lives is like a battle against the White Walkers: the plastic just keeps coming.
 But small changes can really add up.

 - Ditch the plastic wrap.
 We know this is a hard one—plastic cling film just works so damn well!—but we’ve been loving Bee’s Wrap Made from beeswax and organic cotton, it’s reusable, washable, and compostable, and functions just as well for wrapping up cheese or covering the tops of bowls.

-- Phase out plastic sandwich bags in lunchboxes.
+- Phase out plastic sandwich bags and individually wrapped snacks.
 Take a page out of Rosie Huntington Whiteley’s book and spring for cute, washable silicone pouches or fabric bags for snacks on the run—or use sealable, recyclable paper baggies like these from Lunchskins, which come in cheery prints kids will love.
 And instead of buying individually packaged kid snacks—we’re looking at you, string cheese—see if there are creative ways to buy similar foods in bulk, then cut it up and package it up yourself in more planet-friendly wrappings.

-- Bring your own bags and containers.
+- Bring your own bags.
 Not only can you bring cloth market bags to the grocery store or farmers market, you can also bring your own compostable bags for packing up individual fruits and vegetables instead of using single-use plastic produce bags.
 If you’ve converted to grocery delivery services during the pandemic, that makes life a little trickier on the reusable bag front—but it’s worth asking your food delivery company if they will accept their own bags and boxes back to recycle them.